Why Walmart Makes Product Images Look Blurry? Understanding Walmart’s Compression System

 This recompression typically includes:

-▶️ Lowering JPEG quality levels
+▢️ Lowering JPEG quality levels

 Walmart usually targets a quality range optimized for speed, not perfect clarity.
 This reduces file size but introduces:

-• softening of details
+• softening of fine details

 • blocky artifacts in shadows or gradients

-• halos around lines and text
+• halos around sharp edges, lines or text

-▶️ Stripping metadata
+▢️ Stripping metadata

 After Walmart’s servers generate the resized versions, they are cached and served by the platform’s global CDN.

-• aggressive caching rules that prioritize speed
+• Applying aggressive caching rules to prioritize fast load times globally

 4. Why Fine Details Become Blurry